robertrumney/abstract-pizza/README.md

-Here's a formatted README.md for the pizza example demonstrating abstract classes in Unity C#.
-You can copy and paste it directly into GitHub.

-markdown
-Copy code
 # Unity C# Pizza Example: Abstract Classes

 This repository contains a simple Unity C# project demonstrating the use of abstract classes with the concept of pizza.
 The purpose of this educational resource is to help people understand the basics of abstract classes in Unity C# by using pizza examples, recipes, variations, and ingredients.